microsoft/Olive/examples/bert_ptq_cpu/README.md

 # BERT optimization with PTQ on CPU
-This folder contains a sample use case of olive to optimize a [Bert](https://huggingface.co/Intel/bert-base-uncased-mrpc) model using onnx conversion, onnx transformers optimization, onnx quantization tuner and performance tuning.
+This folder contains a sample use case of Olive to optimize a [Bert](https://huggingface.co/Intel/bert-base-uncased-mrpc) model using onnx conversion, onnx transformers optimization, onnx quantization tuner and performance tuning.

 Performs optimization pipeline: